 Toss out the mud packs and the creams and lotions.
 Forego the expensive spa treatments, facial massages, and cucumber slices over the eyelids.
 The Glamour Bonnet is a must for everyone who wants to slow down the ravages of time.

-Adrienne Crezo (The Atlantic, October 2012) describes the 1940s contraption: “The vacuum helmet reduced ‘atmospheric pressure around the beauty seeker’s head,’ which inventor Mrs. D. M. Ackerman believed would help stimulate circulation and improve the complexion.”
-It’s not explained how the victims – that is clients – are supposed to breathe during the treatment.
+Adrienne Crezo in The Atlantic describes the 1940s contraption: “The vacuum helmet reduced ‘atmospheric pressure around the beauty seeker’s head,’ which inventor Mrs. D. M. Ackerman believed would help stimulate circulation and improve the complexion.”
+It’s not explained how the victims―that is clients―are supposed to breathe during the treatment.